harsh98trivedi/harsh98trivedi/README.md

 <h1>Hi there, I am <a href="https://harsh98trivedi.github.io" target="_blank">Harsh Trivedi</a> <img src="https://i.imgur.com/u2WLlB8.gif" width="30px"/></h1>

-I'm passionate Tech Lover from Kanpur, apart from that I'm a Graphic Designer and an OpenSource enthusiast Inspired by Imagination.
+I'm passionate Tech Lover from India, apart from that I'm a Graphic Designer and an OpenSource enthusiast Inspired by Imagination.
 Creating random beats, playing guitar, rapping and editing videos, tweaking and tinkering also fall inside my interest zone.

+---

  ## Skills :computer:
  > THERE ARE SEVERAL TECHNOLOGIES THAT I USE OR HAVE WORKED ON IN THE PAST